OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 At the end of the session journalists:

 - Are able to make informed decisions around what steps they need to take to secure materials based on their own risk profile and the risk profile of particular stories.
-- Know about different types of tools they can use to secure their materials, including services to encrypt documents, USBs, HD cards, and external hard drives.
+- Know about different types of tools they can use to secure their materials, including services to encrypt documents, USBs, HD cards, and external drives.
 - Have a plan for backing up and storing their data.

 </div>